k0sproject/k0s/docs/cli/k0s_install_worker.md

 ## k0s install worker

-Helper command for setting up k0s as a worker node on a brand-new system.
+Install k0s worker on a brand-new system.
 Must be run as root (or with sudo)

 ```shell
 k0s install worker [flags]